Turtle Graphics

 Push + Pop

-You can use push() and pop() together to take a break from drawing one shape, draw something else, and then return to original shape.
+You can use push() and pop() together to take a break from drawing one shape, draw something else, and then return to the original shape.

 Recursive Tree II